 A huge saving compared to buying all three books separately

-Contains all three of these books:
+Contains these books:

 Book #1 – The Journey in Between

 El Camino de Santiago, also known as The Way, is the fabled path that weaves through French and Spanish countryside for 1,000 miles to its hallowed destination at Santiago de Compostella.
 Thousands attempt to walk its entirety each year: some succeed, many fail.
 Keith Foskett thru-hiked the Camino to indulge his love for the outdoors and hiking but also, unintentionally, filled a void in his life which took him in a completely different direction.
 Along the way he made friends with fellow pilgrims from all over the world, all travelling for their own different reasons.
 He was assailed by new experiences and unexpected discoveries – from the pain of blisters and extremes of temperature to encountering kleptomaniacs, fake faith healers and being threatened with arrest in Spain for ‘not sleeping’.
 This is the story of one man’s walk, but it speaks to all who see life itself as a journey and are alive to the revelations that an escape to nature can bring.
 Written with insight, observation and a healthy dose of humour.
 As this book shows, it is rarely the start and the finish that count, but the journey in between.

 ‘A thoroughly entertaining modern take on a well-worn Spanish Trail.’

 – Spencer Vignes (The Observer).